poetic/ember-cli-cordova/README.md

 Provide a toolchain tightly integrated with ember-cli to make developing hybrid apps with cordova and ember as simple as possible.

+## Supported Platfroms

+Android and iOS.
+While we don't plan on actively supporting other platforms, feel free to open an issue or submit a pull request.

 # Installation

 Inside of a generated ember-cli project run: